d0tTino/UME/README.md

         print(f"Node 'node_A' from loaded graph: {loaded_graph_adapter.get_node('node_A')}")
     ```
 7.  **Replay Graph from Ledger (Optional):**
-    Rebuild a graph directly from the event ledger for analysis:
+    Rebuild the graph by applying events from the ledger:
     ```bash
     ume replay-graph --db-path replay.db --end-offset 100
     ```
+    This writes all events up to the specified offset into `replay.db`, recreating
+    the graph state on demand.
+Omit `--end-offset` to replay the entire ledger.
 This provides a basic flow for event handling and graph interaction within UME.

 ### Swapping Backends